ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 * An error if you try to _mix_ stratum mode with getwork mode (which begins with `http://`)
 * A success message if the newly defined connection has been properly added

-Eventually you may want to issue [miner_getconnections](#miner_getconnections) method to identify which is the ordinal position assigned to the newly added connection and make use of [miner_setactiveconnection](#miner_setactiveconnection) method to instruct ethminer to use it immediately.
+Eventually you may want to issue [miner_getconnections](#miner_getconnections) method to identify which is the ordinal position assigned to the newly added connection and make use of [miner_setactiveconnection](#miner_setactiveconnection) method to instruct progminer to use it immediately.

 **Please note** that this method changes the runtime behavior only.
-If you restart ethminer from a batch file the added connection won't be available if not present in the `-P` arguments list.
+If you restart progminer from a batch file the added connection won't be available if not present in the `-P` arguments list.

 ### miner_removeconnection